Berfur/officeautomation/README.md

 ## Installation
 You have to install Espanso at least and possibly Python too (for the scripts).
 Simply download the yml file inside your .espanso/match directory.
-Obviously python files go to: .espanso/scripts directory
+Obviously python files go to: .espanso/scripts directory.